gitmachtl/cardano-signer/README.md

 <img src="https://user-images.githubusercontent.com/47434720/190806957-114b1342-7392-4256-9c5b-c65fc0068659.png" align=right width=40%></img>

 ### What can cardano-signer sign?
 * **Sign** any hexdata, textdata or binaryfile with a provided normal or extended secret key.
 The key can be provided in hex, bech or file format.
 The signing output is a signature in hex- or json-format, also the public key of the provided secret key for verification.
+With the enabled `--bech` flag the generated signature and public key will be return in a **jcli** compatible bech format. **Cardano-signer can be used instead of jcli for signing**.
 * Sign payloads in **CIP-8** mode.
 The signing output is a signature in hex format and also the public key of the provided secret key for verification.
 The output can also be set to be in json format which will also show additional data (--json-extended).
 * Generate and sign **Catalyst registration/delegation/deregistration** metadata in **CIP-36** mode.
 This also includes relatively weighted voting power delegation.
 The output is the registration/delegation or deregistraton data in json or cborHex-format and/or a binary cbor file, which can be transmitted on chain as it is.

 ### What can cardano-signer verify?
 * **Verify** a signature for any hexdata, textdata or binaryfile together with a provided public key.
 Also an optional address can be verified against the given public key.
 The key can be provided in hex, bech or file format.
 The verification output is true(exitcode=0) or false(exitcode=1) as a console output or in json-format.
+* The signature can be provided in hex format or also in bech encoded `ed25519_sig` format. **Cardano-signer can be used instead of jcli for verification**.

 <br>
 <br>